-The Immunometabolism group is trying to identify agents that mediate profound metabolic alterations and understanding how these agents function in burn patients.
-In particular, the group is interested in addressing the role of the communication between the different metabolic organs (mainly liver and adipose tissue) and inflammatory cells in the installation of hypermetabolism and its complications.
+The immunometabolism group is trying to identify agents that mediate profound metabolic alterations and understanding how these agents function in burn patients.
+In particular, the group is interested in addressing the role of the communication between the different metabolic organs (mainly liver and adipose tissue) and inflammatory cells in the induction of hypermetabolism and its complications.
 Additionally the group looks at the pro-inflammatory or anti-inflammatory role of glucose and adipose as immune mediators.